7 Scarily Effective Social Engineering Techniques

 Authority is so powerful that it overrides decision centers in the brain and shuts off our sense of responsibility.

-Businesses expect employees to perform tasks set by the management.
-So, if the employee believes the SE is part of the management, he will conform to any reasonable request.
+So, if the employee believes that the SE is part of the management team, he will conform to any reasonable request.
 He might provide sensitive information and wouldn’t raise any alarms.

-Another technique that can help you to pretext is…
+Another powerful technique to strengthen your pretext is…

-Priming is when you get exposed to something like a word, feeling, or image… that influences your behavior later on, without your awareness.
+Priming is when you get exposed to something like a word, feeling, or image… that influences your behavior later on without your conscious awareness.

-Researchers at the University of Nijmegen conducted an interesting experiment about priming:
+Researchers at the University of Nijmegen ran a classic experiment to demonstrate this effect:

-They divided volunteers into two groups and each would give a test on general knowledge.
+They divided volunteers into two groups, each taking a general knowledge test.

 The first group was primed with the stereotype of professors.